nayan-pradhan/solo-6dof-motion-platform/docs/setup_and_usage.md

 A high level overview of the software steps and expected robot behaviour is as following:
 1. Hardware Setup is completed (Refer to [Hardware Setup](#hardware-setup)).
 2. Software Setup is completed (Refer to [Software Setup](#software-setup)).
+3. Realtime OS Setup is completed (Refer to [Realtime OS Setup](#realtime-os-setup)).
-3. Robot calibration phase 0 and calibration phase 1 are completed (refer to [Calibration Process](#calibration-process)).
+4. Robot calibration phase 0 and calibration phase 1 are completed (refer to [Calibration Process](#calibration-process)).
-4. The user runs a program with the SOLO control environemnt (refer to [Program Execution](./program_execution.md)).
+5. The user runs a program with the SOLO control environemnt (refer to [Program Execution](./program_execution.md)).
-5. If calibration phase 2 is not completed, SOLO robot executes calibration phase 2.
+6. If calibration phase 2 is not completed, SOLO robot executes calibration phase 2.
-6. After finding the motor indices, the robot goes to home position (refer to [Robot Positions](robot-positions)) through a smooth linear interpolation trajectory.
+7. After finding the motor indices, the robot goes to home position (refer to [Robot Positions](robot-positions)) through a smooth linear interpolation trajectory.
 If the correct motor indices are not found, the home position has an offset and does not look like the image in [Robot Positions](robot-positions).
-7. The robot stays in the home position and waits for the ADC button trigger signal.
+8. The robot stays in the home position and waits for the ADC button trigger signal.
-8. After receiving the ADC button trigger signal, the robot waits for 2 seconds as a safety mechanism.
+9. After receiving the ADC button trigger signal, the robot waits for 2 seconds as a safety mechanism.
 Then the robot starts to move our 6 DoF Motion Platform in the commanded motion trajectory.
-9. After completing the commanded motion trajectory, the robot places the motion platform in the landing position (refer to [Robot Positions](robot-positions)) through a smooth linear interpolation trajectory.
+10. After completing the commanded motion trajectory, the robot places the motion platform in the landing position (refer to [Robot Positions](robot-positions)) through a smooth linear interpolation trajectory.
-10. The data will be processed (time of processing data depends on the runtime of the motion platform and length of commanded motion trajectory).
+11. The data will be processed (time of processing data depends on the runtime of the motion platform and length of commanded motion trajectory).
-11. The processed data will be visualized through plots and graphs.
+12. The processed data will be visualized through plots and graphs.
-12. The program ends.
+13. The program ends.

 ---

+<a name="known-issues-and-solutions"></a>

+### Known Issues and Solutions

+- #### Beeping sound from motor drivers
+    **_Issue:_** Robot motor drivers beep when starting up bash script.
+This issue usually occurs when testing with the robot is done for a very long time or if the power supply has been turned ON for a very long time (3-4 hours).
+The masterboard also gets very warm.
+    **_Solution:_** Turn the power supply OFF for a few minutes (around 10-15 minutes) and restart the power supply when the masterboard is cool to touch.

+- #### Robot timeout/motor drivers red blinking lights
+    **_Issue:_** Robot times out and the motor drivers start blinking red lights.
+This issue usually occurs when the motors do not receive a new command for more than 1 milli-second.
+We experienced this issue when we were trying to append new data into a 2-dimensional array and when we tried printing multiple lines in the main loop.
+    **_Solution:_** Avoid running tasks that take a lot of time (eg. appending into 2-dimensional array, printing multiple lines in each iteration, etc) in the main loop.

+- #### Wrong motor index found
+    **_Issue:_** Sometimes the correct motor indices are not found in the calibration step.
+If the correct motor indices are not found, the motors will have an offset of .
+This issue happens if the robot is not setup properly for Calibration Phase 2.
+    **_Solution:_** If you see that the correct motor is not found (motor has an offset of ), immediately stop the program and redo Calibration Phase 2.
+Make sure the robot motor joints are in the correct 'Calibration Position' as shown in Robot Positions/Configurations.

+- #### Robot does unexpected sudden movement at startup **_Issue:_** Stop the program immediately if the robot does unexpected sudden movements at startup.
+This is usually a result of not following the calibration steps properly.
+    **_Solution:_** Re-do the calibration steps carefully.
+Make sure proper motor indices are saved in the csv files.

+---

 <a name="notes"></a>

 ### Notes
 - Smooth landing position is hard-coded (joint angles are pre-defined).
+If smooth landing is not working as expected, print the joint angles at the position you want to specify as landing position and update the smooth landing variable: `self.smooth_landing_pos` in file: [`src/control/solo_ctrl.py`](#../src/control/solo_ctrl.py).
-- To give access of output history files to user, do 'sudo chown user:user \*' in data_files/\*/history/ directory.
+- To give edit access of output history files to user, do `sudo chown user:user \*` in `data_files/*/history/` directory.